Worsley: Governance

 From the 11th century, Worsley was a township in the Eccles parish of the hundred of Salford, and county of Lancashire.
 Worsley was originally in Eccles ecclesiastical parish, and also in Barton-upon-Irwell Poor Law Union.
 The Swinton area of the township was in 1867 included in the Swinton Local Board of Health, which from 1869 became the Swinton and Pendlebury Local Board of Health.
 In 1892 a small part of the township of Worsley was included in the Borough of Eccles.
 In 1894, under the Local Government Act 1894, Worsley Urban District was created.
 A part of the township then within the area of the Swinton and Pendlebury Local Board of Health was formed into Swinton township, becoming part of Swinton and Pendlebury Urban District.
 In 1907 two small detached parts of Worsley civil parish, then inside Swinton civil parish, were added to Swinton civil parish.
 A town hall was opened on 22 June 1911.
 Worsley Urban District gained 21 acre of land from Barton-upon-Irwell Civil Parish in 1921, and in 1933 gained the area of Little Hulton Urban District.
 Parts were added to Eccles Borough and Irlam Urban District.
 In 1955 Swinton and Pendlebury Borough gained a small part of Worsley Urban District, and under the Local Government Act 1972, in 1974 Worsley's Urban District status was abolished, becoming part of Salford Metropolitan District.

 Following its 2006 review of parliamentary representation in Greater Manchester, the Boundary Commission for England recommended the creation of a modified Worsley constituency, incorporating a part of Eccles.
-The new constituency is called Worsley and Eccles South.
+The new constituency was called Worsley and Eccles South.
 Until the 2010 general election, Worsley was represented in the House of Commons by Barbara Keeley, Labour Party member for the Worsley constituency.
-After the election, Keeley became the MP for Worsley and Eccles South.
+After that election, Keeley represented as MP for Worsley and Eccles South, until retiring at the 2024 general election, when, following further boundary changes it became the present Worsley and Eccles seat, which has since been represented by Michael Wheeler, also a Labour MP.